fisherman-2/aim/README.md

-Aim — Ranked vs Bot (Local, Browser)
+Aim2 — Ranked vs Bot (Local, Browser)
 =====================================

 Overview
 --------
-Aim is a small browser-based aim training / ranked simulation that stores a local ELO and lets you play 1-player ranked matches vs bots.
+Aim2 is a small browser-based aim training / ranked simulation that stores a local ELO and lets you play 1-player ranked matches vs bots.
 It is intended to run locally from the project folder (no server required).

 Key features
 ------------